MarepalliRakesh/Capstone_Project/README.md

-# Capstone_Project
+# Capstone Project - Cybersecurity
+This repository contains the final capstone project for my executive post-graduation in Cybersecurity.
+The project includes scenarios related to:
+- Cloud Security
-Final Capstone Project - Cloud Security, Malware Analysis, Phishing, and Zero-Day Attack Prevention.
+- Malware Analysis using IDA and Ghidra
+- Phishing Prevention
+- Zero-Day Attack Prevention as a Red Team member.

+## Files
+- `Capstone_Project.pdf`: The detailed report of the capstone project with solutions and research findings.

+## Tools Used:
+- IDA
+- Ghidra
+- Burp Suite
+- Metasploit